juruen/rmapi/README.md

 # Annotations

-- Initial support to generate a PDF with annotations from `Quick Sheet` and notebooks.
+- Initial support to generate a PDF with annotations.

 # Shell ergonomics